kamilgregorczyk/event-sourced-bank/README.md

 ## Notes

-In order to develop it use the error prone intellij plugin with `-Xep:ParameterName:OFF` as a compiler argument because of [this bug](https://github.com/google/error-prone/issues/780)
+In order to develop it use the error prone intellij plugin with `javac error prone` compiler

 ## Links